eraofchaos/eraofchaos.github.io/artifacts/Sandals of the Saint.md

 ---
 title: "Artifacts - Angelic Alliance - Sandals of the Saint"
 permalink: /artifacts/Sandals of the Saint/
-excerpt: "Angelic Alliance - Sandals of the Saint.
+excerpt: "Era of Chaos  Angelic Alliance - Sandals of the Saint.
 A holy relic made in celebration of a united Erathia.
 One of the components of the Angelic Alliance."
 last_modified_at: 2021-03-18
 locale: en
 ref: "Sandals of the Saint.md"